ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 The ACA employer mandate is federal, so the core ALE, affordability, minimum value, and reporting rules are not Washington-specific.
 However, Washington employers still need to coordinate ACA compliance with state benefits requirements, carrier rules, workforce patterns, and renewal strategy.

-Who should own ACA compliance inside the company?
+Who should own ACA compliance in your company?

 ACA compliance should be shared by HR, payroll, finance, and the benefits advisor.
 HR manages eligibility and employee communication.
 Payroll supplies hours, wages, and deduction data.
 Finance evaluates cost and penalty exposure.
 The advisor helps connect plan design with compliance requirements.